BenayounP/AndroidMovieDataBase/documentation/backstage/DevDiary.md

 dependencies.
 I also tried to fix a bug in the display of the movie grid.
 In certain case movie poster is smaller than others.
-I can't fill the remaining space to have the text aligned with the on on the adjacent item...it seem's this is linked to compose LazyGrid...🤷
+I can't fill the remaining space to have the text aligned with the on on the adjacent item...it seems this is linked to compose LazyGrid...🤷

 ### 18/01/23

 Added a little script on Gradle that launches all local and instrumented tests.
 I will use it before any commit.
 I'm happy because I hadn't coded Gradle scripts in a long time.
 It got me back in the swing and bonus it was for a practical need.

+## 23/01/23

+Fixed at last the bug I mentioned the 13/01/23.
+I think it was linked to Compose fundamentals that compute dimensions once for all.
+That can be not enough when you have two items in a row that have not the same height.
+I couldn't manage to force the smallest item to fit the height of the biggest one.
+So I computed movies poster size manually and it seems to work. 🤞🤞🤞🤞🤞